jackieluc/HapticGuitar/README.md

 3. Clone this project into /chai3d-3.2.0/templates
 4. Double click the "HapticGuitar.sln" to open the solution in Visual Studio 2015 Community

 # How to run:

-For best performance run with the following settings: Release and x64 using Local Windows Debugger in Visual Studio.
+For ideally the best performance run with the following settings: Release and x64 using Local Windows Debugger in Visual Studio.

+However, it seems that our project works best with the following settings: Debug and Win32